cthomas-ml/c-thomas-bio/index.md

 ## Self-Defense

-I am a longtime volunteer instructor and recent board member at [Impact Bay Area](https://www.impactbayarea.org/), where we train students to set and hold  boundaries with verbal and physical self-defense skills.
+I am a longtime volunteer instructor and former board member at [Impact Bay Area](https://www.impactbayarea.org/), where we train students to set and hold  boundaries with verbal and physical self-defense skills.
 Take a class!